sonatype-nexus-community/nexus-repository-conan/docs/CONAN_USER_DOCUMENTATION.md

 (Optional) Conan will already have a remote configured so if you want it to exclusively use NXRM you will need to
     remove that remote first via ```conan remote remove conan-center```. *Warning: If you do not do this conan will fetch from conan-center first and will circumvent NXRM*.
-To verify all other remotes have been removed ```conan remote list```.
+Verify all other remotes have been removed via ```conan remote list```.